Information, fact sheets and leaflets on honour-based abuse, forced marriage and female genital mutilation.

 There is no basis in any religion, but often misconceived notions of religion and culture are present in forced marriage and cases of violence related to honour.

-The World Health Organisation defines Female Genital Mutilation as “all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.”
+The World Health Organisation (WHO) defines female genital mutilation as “all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.”

 There are no health benefits to the procedures which can cause severe bleeding and problems urinating, and later, potential childbirth complications and newborn deaths.

-Female Genital Mutilation is mostly carried out on girls up to 15 years old.
-Worldwide it is estimated that 100 to 140 million girls and women are currently living with the consequences of Female Genital Mutilation.
-An estimated 92 million girls from 10 years of age have undergone Female Genital Mutilation in Africa alone.
+FGM is mostly carried out on girls up to 15 years old.
+Worldwide it is estimated that 100 to 140 million girls and women are currently living with its consequences.
+An estimated 92 million girls from 10 years of age have undergone female genital mutilation in Africa alone.

 Karma Nirvana – a national organisation which provides a helpline and support for victims of honour based abuse/forced marriage.